fhaive/Curated-and-harmonised-transcriptomics-datasets-of-interstitial-lung-disease-patients/README.md

 ###Explanations for the codes###

-The pipeline goes in the following order below.
+The pipeline goes in the following order below:

 1. fastqc.sh